Getting Started with OpenHands

 hello

 function crashes on the empty string.
-Please write a test that reproduces this bug, then fix the code so it passes.
+Write a test that reproduces this bug, then fix the code so it passes.

 More